Indian wolf: Taxonomy

-Admixture with other Canis species

-In 2018, whole genome sequencing was used to compare members of the genus Canis.
-The study found evidence of gene flow between African wolves, golden jackals, and gray wolves (from Saudi Arabia and Syria).
-One African wolf from the Egyptian Sinai Peninsula showed high admixture with the Middle Eastern gray wolves and dogs, highlighting the role of the land bridge between the African and Eurasian continents in canid evolution.
-The African wolf was found to be the descendant of a genetically admixed canid of 72% gray wolf and 28% Ethiopian wolf ancestry.

 Canis indica

-The Indian plains wolf (Canis lupus pallipes, synonym Canis indica) is formed by 2 closely related female lineage mitochondrial DNA (mDNA) haplotypes that fall within the Canis lupus pallipes subspecies of the gray wolf.
-It is only found in the arid and semi-arid peninsular plains of India.
-These lineages are genetically unique from all other wolves worldwide, including from other wolves forming C. l. pallipes.
-The Indian gray wolf and the Himalayan wolf are phylogenetically basal to all other wolves and are closer to the African wolf.
+The Indian plains wolf (Canis lupus pallipes, synonym Canis indica) is formed by two closely related female lineage mitochondrial DNA haplotypes that fall within the Canis lupus pallipes subspecies of the gray wolf and is only found in the arid and semi-arid peninsular plains of India.
+These lineages are genetically unique from all other wolf lineageses worldwide, including from other wolves forming C. l. pallipes.
+The Indian gray wolf and the Himalayan wolf are phylogenetically basal to all other wolf subspecies and are closer to the African wolf.
 This indicates that these are the descendants of an ancient wolf distribution.

-In April 2009, the Latin binomial Canis indica had been proposed for these 2 haplotypes as a nomenclatural and taxonomic split from Canis lupus as a new species through the Nomenclature Specialist on the CITES Animals Committee.
-The committee recommended against this proposal but recommended that the name be entered into the species database as a synonym of the name under which it was listed.
+In April 2009, the Latin binomial Canis indica had been proposed for these two haplotypes as a nomenclatural and taxonomic split from Canis lupus as a new species through the Nomenclature Specialist on the CITES Animals Committee.
+The committee did not agree but recommended that the name be entered into the species database as a synonym of the name under which it was listed.
 The proposal was based on one study that relied on only a limited number of museum and zoo samples that may not have been representative of the wild population, and a call for further fieldwork was made.

 Earlier, two studies had sequenced the mDNA of the Indian gray wolf and found that it is basal to all other extant Canis lupus haplotypes apart from the older-lineage Himalayan wolf.
 Later studies compared these sequences against worldwide wolf sequences and confirmed this basal position.
 One study, based on a fossil record, estimated that the divergence between the coyote and the wolf lineages occurred 1 million years ago and with an assumed wolf mutation rate, estimated that the divergence of the Indian gray wolf from the wolf/dog ancestor occurred 400,000 years ago.
 Another study, which expressed concerns about the earlier study, gave an estimate of 270,000 years ago.